tonyxiao/openSDKs/README.md

 }
 ```

-### Why would I want to use this instead of the custom SDK provided each API vendor?
+### Why would I want to use this instead of the native SDK provided by each API vendor?

 I mean did you read the [why](#why) section?

 TODO(chatGPT)

 Ok more seriously, it's easier to answer the reverse question.
-And here's a list of reasons for "when should I use the custom SDK provided by API vendor instead of the standardized OpenSDKs".
+And here's a list of reasons for "when should I use the native SDK provided by API vendor instead of the standardized OpenSDKs".

+- You only work with a single api and therefore don't need to care about infrastructure consistency across them

 - You prefer to not know about HTTP or a different call style (e.g. `stripe.customers.list()` )
 - You need features that are not yet supported by OpenSDKs
   - Examples of this include streaming responses, or converting ISO date strings into `Date` objects
   - Please do open a github issues though so we can prioiritize those based on demand.
-- You only work with a single 3rd party API and don't need to care about consistensy across integrations.
 - You want your life to be difficult (sorry did I say I was going to be serious? 🧐)

 It's worth noting that the best APIs already generate SDKs from OpenAPI specs (e.g. Github, Slack, OpenAI) so an OpenSDK would therefore give you the exact same set of typesafe endpoints as custom SDK, just in a consistent, zero-learning curve kind of way.